-The group develops or contributes developing a range of computational resources, listed below.
+The group develops or contributes developing a range of computational resources molecular modelling.

 DynamXL provides a means to compare experimental cross-linking data against protein structural information.
 DynamXL accounts for the ﬂexible nature of both protein and cross-linker molecules by (1) predicting the accessible space of amino acid side chains, (2) aggregating measures from multiple protein conformation (3) measuring distances with a powerful shortest path algorithm, Theta*.
 DynamXL has been developed by Matteo while in Benesch group, University of Oxford.